b3by/angular-flexipagination-directive/README.md

 So far, just e2e testing has been implemented for the directive.
 You just need an instance of webdriver-manager, then you just type `grunt test`.

 ## How it works
-This directive provides 2 different ways of organizing data into different pages: client-side and server-side pagination.
+This directive provides 2 different ways of organizing data into different pages: client-side and server-side.

 ### Server-side pagination
 If the `client-pagination` flag is set to `false`, each request will contain an extra object for pagination parameters.